Vitamin B12 is a hot issue when people first turn to the vegan lifestyle, and with good reason.

 . -Dr. Michael Greger M.D.

 It’s not important whether you choose to up your intake of Meridian Yeast Extract or pop a B12 tab a couple of times per week, so long as you get it.
-Like with everything else on our vegan journey, it’s our responsibility to investigate, ask questions and provide answers.
+Like with everything else health-related, it’s our responsibility to investigate, ask questions and provide answers.